fncbook/fnc/chapter10/shooting.md

 ## Instability

-The accuracy of the shooting method should be comparable to those of the component pieces, the rootfinder, and the IVP solver.
+The accuracy of the shooting method should be comparable to those of the component pieces, the rootfinding method, and the IVP solver.
 However, the shooting method is unstable for some problems.
 An example illustrates the trouble.

 ::::{prf:example} Instability of shooting
 :label: demo-shooting-unstable